It's Broadcast Excellence, as you've come to know and love it, here on the one and only Excellence in Broadcasting Network.

 I'm a first-time caller and a longtime listener.

-Um, I think that uh the loss that we had uh really needs to be put in a positive spin.
+Anyway, I think that the loss that we had really needs to be put in a positive spin.

-You know, it's better to lose now than in two thousand and eight.
+You know, it's better to lose now than in 2008.

-You know, hopefully the president will not buckle in the Democrats, but what we need is good Republican leadership that uh takes the lead, and for the next two years, they put together a good conservative agenda.
+You know, hopefully the president will not buckle into Democrats, but what we need is good Republican leadership that takes the lead, and for the next two years, they put together a good conservative agenda.

-Well, I'm gonna tell you right, it's gonna be up to them.
+Well, I'm going to tell you right, it's going to be up to them.

-The only place it's gonna happen in the House uh in terms you would hope it would happen in a presidential candidate.
+The only place it's going to happen in the House in terms you would hope it would happen in a presidential candidate.

 I mean, that's where it really needs to happen.

-I and and I, you know, you you you tell me who's out there that fits the bill.
+And I, you know, you tell me who's out there that fits the bill.

-Well, I don't know, but you know, I think that the Republican staff needs to start looking.
+Well, I don't know, but I think that the Republican staff needs to start looking.

-You know, uh we're gonna have an opportunity where um we have the Democrats who elected a lot of uh conservative Democrats, and are they gonna be doing what they said they were gonna do, or are they are they gonna be following the the liberal leadership?
+You know, we're going to have an opportunity where we have the Democrats who elected a lot of conservative Democrats.

-Let me let me tell you let me explain how that's gonna work, because everybody is wrong about this, I think.
+Let me explain how that's going to work because everybody is wrong about this, I think.

-Everybody thinks that these uh conservative Democrats, particularly in the House, are gonna cause Nancy Pelosi problems.
+Everybody thinks that these conservative Democrats, particularly in the House, are going to cause Nancy Pelosi problems.

 And anybody who thinks that doesn't know Democrats.

-The first thing that's gonna happen is all these conservatives, and by the way, Nancy Pelosi contributed to many of their campaigns.
+The first thing that's going to happen is all these conservatives, and by the way, Nancy Pelosi contributed to many of their campaigns.

 They owe her personally.